distype/cmd/README.md

 ## About

-A command handler for [Distype](https://github.com/distype/distype) (WIP).
+A command handler for [Distype](https://github.com/distype/distype).

 ## How it works

 Commands are made via builders ([example below](https://github.com/distype/cmd/blob/main/README.md#example-bot)), and are then pushed to the command handler to be executed whenever an interaction is received.
 This library also includes builders for other components, including embeds, modals, and message components.

 Command execute methods use a command context to allow you to access useful variables, such as the client and information about the command.
-Additionally, command parameters are dynamically typed on the command context (shown below).

 ![img](https://raw.githubusercontent.com/distype/assets/main/cmd.gif)
+> Command parameters are dynamically typed on the command context

 ## Example Bot